QD25565/mcp-ai-foundation/README.md

 - Python 3.8+
 - DuckDB (for Notebook and Teambook)
+- Redis (optional, for real-time Teambook features)
-- ChromaDB (optional, for semantic search)
+- PostgreSQL (optional, for persistent Teambook rooms)
-- sentence-transformers (optional, for embeddings)
+- sentence-transformers (optional, for semantic search)
 - cryptography (for vault encryption)
 - requests (for World tool)